-The current paper aims to formulate and study the plus and minus Heegner point main conjectures for supersingular primes $p$ which are {\it{inert}} in $K$.
-Our formulation, namely Conjecture~\ref{conj:IMC}, is based on the recent work of the first named author\footnote{He is grateful to Shinichi Kobayashi and Kazuto Ota for inspiring discussions.} with Kobayashi and Ota \cite{BKO1,BKO2}.
-The main result - Theorem~\ref{thm:main} - proves the minus main conjecture for semistable elliptic curves.
-It has an application to the Birch and Swinnerton-Dyer conjecture: $p$-converse to the Gross--Zagier and Kolyvagin theorem for supersingular primes $p$ (see Corollary \ref{p-cv}).
-Our approach also treats the case of general weight two newforms and non-ordinary primes $p$ split in $K$ (see section~\ref{appA}).
+In this article, we formulate and study plus/minus Heegner point main conjectures for a supersingular prime $p$ {\it{inert}} in $K$.
+The formulation is rooted in the work of the first named author\footnote{He is grateful to Shinichi Kobayashi and Kazuto Ota for inspiring discussions (see also \cite{BHKO,BKO3,BKNO}).} with Kobayashi and Ota \cite{BKO1,BKO2} on anticyclotomic CM Iwasawa theory at inert primes (cf.~Conjecture~\ref{conj:IMC}).
+The main result proves the minus Heegner point main conjecture for semistable elliptic curves (cf.~Theorem~\ref{thm:main}).
+It has an application to the Birch and Swinnerton-Dyer conjecture: $p$-converse to the Gross--Zagier and Kolyvagin theorem for supersingular primes $p$ (cf.~Corollary \ref{p-cv}).
+Our approach also treats the case of general weight two elliptic newforms and non-ordinary primes $p$ split in $K$ (see Section~\ref{appA}).